Fertigation And Chemigation Market Size and Share

 By Application: Urban Agriculture Accelerates

-Open-field agriculture accounts for 57.0% of 2024 revenues, driven by drip irrigation retrofits in cotton, sugarcane, and maize cultivation.
+Open-field agriculture accounts for 57.0% of 2024 revenues, driven by the implementation of drip irrigation systems in cotton, sugarcane, and maize cultivation.
 The integration of precision mapping enables zone-specific fertigation rates that balance yield variations with environmental regulations.
-Greenhouse and hydroponics segments continue to grow as climate uncertainties demonstrate the benefits of controlled environment agriculture.
+The greenhouse and hydroponics segments continue to grow as climate uncertainties underscore the benefits of controlled environment agriculture.
 The nursery and landscaping segment expands as municipalities implement water-efficient green spaces.

-Urban vertical farming demonstrates the highest growth rate at 10.7% through 2030 in the fertigation and chemigation market, with projected expansion driven by cities' initiatives to localize leafy-green production.
+Urban vertical farming is projected to demonstrate the highest growth rate of 10.7% through 2030 in the fertigation and chemigation market, driven by cities' initiatives to localize leafy-green production.
 The deployment of AI-based scheduling systems optimizes nitrate-to-ammonium ratios based on transpiration requirements, improving operational efficiency.
-Government incentives, including rooftop farming grants and favorable financing for LED grow facilities, support this growth trajectory.
+Government incentives, including rooftop farming grants and favorable financing for light-emitting diode grow facilities, support this growth trajectory.

 By Irrigation Type: Drip Technology Maintains Command